redxdev/Spin/README.md

 ### Commands, blocks, and functions

 Commands, blocks, and functions can all be added to a sequence.
-Attributes are used to mark methods that _Thread_ can use.
+Attributes are used to mark methods that _Spin_ can use.
 See the following classes:

 * `Sequence.ExpressionBlock` and `SequenceBlockAttribute`
 * `Sequence.ExpressionFunction` and `SequenceFunctionAttribute`